PDF2QA Pipeline

 output_key="raw_content",

-3. Knowledge Cleaning
+)3.
+Knowledge Cleaning

-After text chunking, the Knowledge Cleaning(KnowledgeCleaner) specializes in standardizing raw knowledge content for RAG (Retrieval-Augmented Generation) systems.
+After text chunking, the Knowledge Cleaning(KBCTextCleaner) specializes in standardizing raw knowledge content for RAG (Retrieval-Augmented Generation) systems.
 This process utilizes large language model interfaces to intelligently clean and format unstructured knowledge, improving the accuracy and readability of the knowledge base.

 Input: Chunked JSON file Output: Cleaned JSON file

-knowledge_cleaner = KnowledgeCleaner(
+knowledge_cleaner = KBCTextCleaner(

 llm_serving=api_llm_serving,